leozilla/knowhow/guides/java-containers-k8s/java-containers-k8s.md

 - Problems/bugs which happen when running the app in the container are caught only later (sometimes a lot later).
   It can take a lot more time when analyzing this problems when running the app in a cloud env instead of locally.
   Finding an fixing those problems on the local machine is usually much easier.
-- If u run your app within the container you will immediately see some things which you need to make parameterizable/configurable.
+- If u run your app locally within the container you will immediately see some things which you need to make parameterizable/configurable.

 If u have logic in your container (eg: startup scripts) you want to test this often and have an easy way to test it.
 Try to get rid of any code outside of the container, eg: shell commands in k8s jobs before starting the container.